urdms104/2020-spring-dms104/schedule.md

   - [Chapter 4: Research Overview; and Chapter 5: Understanding the Business (PDF)](06-research-overview/chapter4-and-5-summary.pdf)
   - [Users Don't Know!
 (Alan Cooper video - YouTube)](https://youtu.be/sNWBnCazIcU)

-  - [ ] Prepare for the Stakeholder Interviews (due: Thursday, February 6)
+  - [x] Prepare for the Stakeholder Interviews (due: Thursday, February 6)
     - **Read Chapter 5**: Understanding the Business (p65-83, with special attention to the section, "Conducting Stakeholder Interviews", p70-81)
     - NOTE: each City Team will be required to turn-in their meeting notes from Thursday's stakeholder interviews (graded as a *checkpoint*)
 - **Thursday, February 6, 2020** Class 7: Stakeholder Interviews

-  - [ ] Each City Team is required to turn-in their meeting notes from their stakeholder interview (graded as *Checkpoint 4*, due by Tuesday, February 11)
+  - [ ] Each City Team is required to turn-in their meeting notes from their stakeholder interview (graded as *Checkpoint 4* in Blackboard, due by Tuesday, February 11)
   - [ ] Prepare for Focus Groups (details coming soon)

 <hr>